dldl/sphinx-server/README.md

 - This image is not bundled with LaTeX but you can generate *.tex* files and compile them outside of the container
+- Not support custom port on dev mode

 ## Installation